almeidaleo1995/almeidaleo1995/README.md

 ## Summary

 I am a Quality Assurance Lead with a passion for ensuring the highest levels of software quality.
 My career has taken me from software testing to development, and I specialize in mobile testing using XCTest and Espresso.
 My experience includes leading international projects, collaborating closely with development teams, and utilizing various CI/CD platforms.
-I'm dedicated to meeting customer requirements and addressing issues promptly.
+I am dedicated to meeting customer requirements and addressing issues promptly.
 I have a profound understanding of testing processes and a meticulous approach to maintaining software quality.

 ## 🌐 Employment History